bpt26/usher_wiki/docs/source/matUtils.rst

 matUtils
 ***************

 matUtils is a suite of tools used to analyze, edit, and manipulate mutation annotated tree (.pb) files, such as the ones shared in our public SARS-CoV-2 MAT database (http://hgdownload.soe.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/) or those shared via UShER.
+MATs can be construced from an input phylogeny and alignment using UShER (read `this<https://usher-wiki.readthedocs.io/en/latest/UShER.html#converting-raw-sequences-into-vcf-for-usher-input>` and `this<https://usher-wiki.readthedocs.io/en/latest/UShER.html#pre-processing-global-phylogeny>`.

 .. _protobuf: